Best Lab Tests to Help Support Your Irritable Bowel Syndrome

 Food is the biggest irritator and since we eat food every day, it’s very important to address this to reduce inflammation.

-There are different tests for IBS, the food sensitivity testing in this lab in the US is one of the most recommended to measures your IgG reactivity levels.
+There are different tests for IBS, the food sensitivity testing in this lab in the US is popular to help measure your IgG reactivity levels.

 Can You Test for Dysbiosis and The Microbiome?